Research Data Transfer — Globus

 2. While you wait to be approved, download Globus Connect Personal to set up a data transfer endpoint on your own Mac, Windows or Linux system.

-3. Follow Globus' tutorial to practice sharing data.
+3. Optional: Follow Globus' tutorial to practice sharing data.

 1. Log into Globus with your @columbia.edu identity.

-2. Open Globus Connect Personal on your computer (see above if you don't have it installed).
+2. Open Globus Connect Personal on your computer (see above to install GCP).

 3. Navigate to the File Manager in Globus from the left-hand navigation panel.